 This begs the question; what are the best things to add to your landing page?

 The idea is to find key customer engagement points that would interest the visitors in reading and seeing what you have on offer.
-This article will discuss ten major elements to add to your landing page for better conversion and an improved ROI.
+This article will discuss ten essential elements to add to your successful landing page for better conversion and an improved ROI.

 Let’s dive in!

 Why You Need a Compelling Landing Page?

 While blogs have a solid introduction to help them out, your landing page needs a light tone, impeccable design, and a highlighted problem-solving statement to convert.

 You should strive to add more than just aesthetics to create an awesome landing page.
 When designing your campaign-specific landing pages, it should tell whoever comes to that page what you're about, who you are, and most importantly, how you can help them solve their problem.

 It answers a fundamental question; “why you”.

 The rule of thumb is to ensure that it communicates the core message of your brand effectively.

 Whatever your niche is, unless you have a monopoly over the market, there are chances that there will be others offering the same service or product, as well as your competitors.
 It would help differentiate yourself from the crowd by showcasing your product or service and answering their questions just by your landing page.